Financial InvestigationBlockchain

 Conclusion

 Blockchain analysis is a high-skill domain.
-Standard investigators look at block explorers; advanced analysts look at entire transaction graphs.
-If your organization is tracking ransomware payments, dedicated OSINT capabilities are critical.
+Standard investigators look at block explorers; advanced analysts review entire transaction graphs and the off-ramp context around them.
+If your organization is tracking ransomware payments, dedicated OSINT capabilities can materially improve scoping and escalation.